 '''

-int ESMC_MeshAddElements(
+int ESMC MeshAddElements(

 // inout

-ESMC Mesh mesh,
+ESMC_Mesh mesh,

+// in

 int elementCount,

 // in

 int elementIds,

 // in

-// in

 int elementTypes,

-// in
+// in // in // in

 int elementConn,

 int elementMask,

-// in

 double elementArea,

-// in

 double elementCoords

 // in

 );

 '''

 This call is the third and last part of the three part mesh create sequence and should be called after the mesh is created with ESMF_MeshAddNodes() (20.3.3) and after the nodes are added with ESMF_MeshAddNodes() (20.3.2).
 This call adds the elements to the mesh and finalizes the create.
 After this call the Mesh is usable, for example a Field may be built on the created Mesh object and this Field may be used in a ESMF_FieldRegridStore() call.